Home The City of Surrey BC Bear Creek Park in Surrey Surrey Miniature Trains and Mini Golf at Bear Creek Park Surrey’s Bear Creek Park Halloween Train

-The miniature train at Surrey’s Bear Creek Park runs during Halloween season in October.
+The miniature train at Surrey’s Bear Creek Park runs during the Halloween season in October.
 It features a ride for children and a scarier ride for older people.

 Other Halloween attractions that might interest you include Petey’s Pumpkin Patch and Fall Activities at Maan Farms in the Fraser Valley, and Howl Over Canada at FlyOver Canada in Vancouver.
 All three are great for young children and their families.